Author:

 Janice Martin

-This legendary performer became famous as one of the few women who conquered the genre. rock and roll.
-For her incredible dance moves on stage, similar to the movements of the permanent king of rock and roll, Martin was nicknamed "Elvis woman".
+This legendary performer has made a name for herself as one of the few women to conquer the genre rock 'n' roll.
+For her incredible dance moves on stage, similar to those of the perpetual king of rock 'n' roll, Martin was . dubbed "Elvis' woman."

-At the age of 15, the girl signed a contract with RCA Victor, just a few months after Elvis Presley joined the label.
-She recorded the acclaimed "Will You Willyum" in March 1956, based on her own composition "Drugstore Rock 'n Roll".
+At the age of 15, the girl signed a contract with RCA Victor, just months after Elvis Presley joined the label.
+She recorded the acclaimed "Will You Willyum" in March 1956, drawing on her own composition "Drugstore Rock 'n Roll".

 As a result, the single became the biggest hit of Martin's career and sold 750,000 copies.
-Later girl appeared at Jubilee USA and the Grand Ole Opry in Nashville, Tennessee, becoming one of the youngest performers in the history of the event.
+Later, the girl appeared at the Jubilee USA and Grand Ole Opry in Nashville, Tennessee, becoming one of the youngest performers in the event's history.

-Janice impressed Presley and RCA with her style so much that they called her "Elvis' woman".
-Later the king of rock and roll even sent a dozen red roses for her when she appeared at the RCA Victor convention in Miami, Florida.
+Janis so impressed Presley and RCA with her manner that they nicknamed her "Elvis' woman".
+Later, the King of Rock 'n' Roll would even sent a dozen red roses to her when she showed up at the RCA Victor convention in Miami, Florida.

 Nina Simon